zeynepmerve97/MOVIELIST/README.md

 To search for a movie by name, enter the movie's title in the search bar at the top of the screen.
 The app will filter the movie list based on your search query.

 To sort the movie list by release date, click on the Sort button in the top right corner of the screen.
-This will sort the movies by release date in ascending order.
-Click the Sort button again to reverse the sort order and sort the movies by release date in descending order.
+This will sort the movies by release date in dascending order.
+When we click the button again, it returns to its original state..

 ## Architecture and Libraries Used